LinuxCommandLibrary

 -daemon

-Run in the background as a daemon.
+Run in the background as daemon and disconnect from terminal

-Specify configuration file (default: bitcoin.conf).
+Specify path to configuration file (default: bitcoin.conf)

 -testnet

-Use the test network.
+Use the test network

 -regtest

-Username for JSON-RPC connections.
+Username for JSON-RPC connections

-Password for JSON-RPC connections.
+Password for JSON-RPC connections

 -help